josphinenzila/air_quality_bbc_test/README.md

 # About the project

-This is a project that enables the user to select a city in india and see a display of their air quality displayed in cigarettes and particulate matter.
-The project is hosted on aws s3.
+The project is a website built in React that allows a user to choose a city in india to view air quality in cigarettes and particulate matter.
+The site allows language translation in english and hindi.
+The project follows a cicd workflow that deploys the optimized build to amazon s3 via github actions.

 # Live Demo